pivotal-cf/docs-pks/console-troubleshooting.hbs.md

 <hr>

-## <a id='log-insight'></a>Obtain the vRealize Log Insight Agent ID for Tanzu Kubernetes Grid Integrated Edition Management Console
+## <a id='log-insight'></a>Obtain the vRealize Log Insight Agent ID for {{  vars.product }} Management Console

-If you enabled integration with VMware vRealize Log Insight, Tanzu Kubernetes Grid Integrated Edition Management Console generates a unique vRealize Log Insight agent ID for the management console VM.
+If you enabled integration with VMware vRealize Log Insight, {{  vars.product }} Management Console generates a unique vRealize Log Insight agent ID for the management console VM.
 You must provide this agent ID to vRealize Log Insight so that it can pull the appropriate logs from the management console.

 You obtain the vRealize Log Insight agent ID as follows:

-1. Use SSH to log in to the Tanzu Kubernetes Grid Integrated Edition Management Console VM as `root` user.
+1. Use SSH to log in to the {{  vars.product }} Management Console VM as `root` user.
 1. Run the following command to obtain the ID:

     ```